cjdbarlow/Part-One/anticoagulants.md

 * **Type II**:
     * Is immune mediated
     * Occurs within 4-14 days
-    * Is associated with serious thrombosis and high mortality (typically from PE) and morbidity (from CVA nad limb ischaemia)
+    * Is associated with serious thrombosis and high mortality (typically from PE) and morbidity (from CVA and limb ischaemia)

 ##Protamine
 Protamine is: